sachinrajbher15/login-dashboard/README.md

 # login-dashboard
 This project demonstrates a login-based dashboard system with CRUD operations for managing user data.
 The application allows users to log in, view a dashboard, and perform actions like adding, editing, and deleting items.
 It uses Redux for state management and toast notifications for success and error feedback.

+## To access the project, please use the following credentials:

+Email: admin
+Password: 123

 ## Features

 - **User Authentication**: Login page that authenticates users and provides access to the dashboard.